 In a fireside chat, Anirvan Ghosh will discuss with Caltech senior Andy Tong the science behind the aging headlines and how aging research could impact our lives.

-Join Andrea Ghez, PhD (MS '89, PhD '92), 2020 Nobel Laureate and 2012 Caltech Distinguished Alumni Award recipient, on this cruise t0 Chile and Argentina, featuring exclusive, private visits to some of the world’s most advanced observatories and telescopes.
+Join Caltech Professor Fiona Harrison, PhD, on this expedition to Chile and Argentina, featuring exclusive, private visits to some of the world’s most advanced observatories and telescopes.

 Electronics continue to shrink in size to grow in capability, speed, and efficiency.
 The devices that power society now rely on components engineered at the nanoscale.
 At such small scales, quantum effects begin to take over, exerting a powerful influence on how materials work.
 Industry professionals turn to physicists for answers about these seemingly confounding but critically important effects.
 In this event, experimental physicist Nai-Chang Yeh will share insights on what quantum materials are and why we can expect them in all our future technologies.